Hay: Harvest and transport

 Methods and the terminology to describe the steps of making hay have varied greatly throughout history, and many regional variations still exist today.
 Whether done by hand or by modern mechanized equipment, tall grass and legumes at the proper stage of maturity must be cut, then allowed to dry (preferably by the sun), then raked into long, narrow piles known as windrows.
 Next, the cured hay is gathered up in some form (usually by some type of baling process) and placed for storage into a haystack or into a barn or shed to protect it from moisture and rot.

 During the growing season, which is spring and early summer in temperate climates, grass grows at a fast pace.
-It is at its greatest nutritive value when all leaves are fully developed and seed or flower heads are just a bit short of full maturity.
-When growth is at a maximum in the pasture or field, if judged correctly, it is cut.
-Grass hay cut too early will not cure as easily due to high moisture content, plus it will produce a lower yield per acre than longer, more mature grass.
-But hay cut too late is coarser, lower in resale value and has lost some of its nutrients.
-There is usually about a two-week "window" of time in which grass is at its ideal stage for harvesting hay.
+Hay reaches its peak nutritional value when all leaves are fully developed and seed or flower heads are just shy of full maturity.
+At this stage of maximum growth in the pasture or field, if timed correctly, the hay is cut.
+Grass hay cut too early retains high moisture content, making it harder to cure and resulting in a lower yield per acre compared to more mature grass.
+However, hay cut too late becomes coarser, has a lower resale value, and loses some of its nutrients.
+Typically, there is a two-week "window" during which grass is at its ideal stage for harvesting hay.
 The time for cutting alfalfa hay is ideally done when plants reach maximum height and are producing flower buds or just beginning to bloom, cutting during or after full bloom results in lower nutritional value of the hay.